 Ensuring justice reach all priority of govt: PM Modi

 Prime Minister Narendra Modi on Saturday said ensuring that all citizens get benefit and justice is the government's responsibility and also the base of 'sabka saath, sabka vikas and sabka vishwas' "It is the responsibility of the government that every person is benefitted and every person gets justice.
-This is the base of sabka saath, sabka vikas, sabka vishwas," he said reciting a Sanskrit shloka at a mega camp after distributing assistive devices among people with disabilities and senior citizens.
+This is the base of sabka saath, sabka vikas, sabka vishwas," he said reciting a Sanskrit shloka at a mega camp for distribution of assistive devices among people with disabilities and senior citizens.

-During previous governments, very few camps such as these used to be organised, he said "In the last five years, our government held around 9,000 camps in various parts of the country.
-In the five years of the previous government, equipment to people with disabilities worth less than Rs 380 crore were distributed, while our government gave equipment worth more than Rs 900 crore, which is two-and-half times," he said.
+During previous governments, very few such camps used to be organised, he said "In the last five years, our government held around 9,000 camps in various parts of the country.
+In the five years of the previous government, equipment to people with disabilities worth less than Rs 380 crore were distributed, while our government gave equipment worth more than Rs 900 crore, which is two-and-half times more," he said.

+Modi also said, "A common sign language for the divyaang was never thought of earlier.
+Our government made efforts for this, and Indian Sign Language Research and Training Centre was established.
+My speech is also being disseminated in sign language.
+No one had the time to do this in 70 years.
+Government websites and currency have been made divyaang-friendly."
+He also informed that a dictionary containing 6,000 words has also been prepared At the international level sports events for the handicapped, the performance of the Indian sportspersons has been outstanding, he said.

+"A sports centre in Gwalior is being established to tap the talents," he added There are more than 2.50 crore people with disabilities in the country, and over 10 crore senior citizens in the country, he said.

-Recalling his earlier visit to Allahabad (no renamed Prayagraj), Modi said, "One always experiences a unique feeling of piousness and energy by coming to 'Teertharaj' Prayagraj.
+Recalling his earlier visit to Allahabad (now renamed Prayagraj), Modi said, "One always experiences a unique feeling of piousness and energy by coming to 'Teertharaj' Prayagraj.
 I remember it was during last February when I came during the Kumbh."
-PTI NAV SAB ABH ABH
+In the biggest ever 'Samajik Adhikarta Shivir', the Modi distributed assistive aids and devices to nearly 27,000 senior citizens and people with disabilities at a mega distribution camp In the mega camp, over 56,000 assistive aid and devices of different types were distributed free of cost to over 26,000 of beneficiaries.
+The cost of the aids and devices is over Rs 19 Crore.

+The objective is to provide assistance through these aids and devices to the daily living and socioeconomic development of the people with disabilities and the senior citizens.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)